JenJenUwU/JenJenUwU/README.md

 ---

 ## Recent Goals
-* Create some long term project
+* Create projects such as websites, discord bots and other long term projects
 * Learn more about Python & Typescript
 <!-- Some Cards -->
 <p align="center">